solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 }
 ```
 Go language offers very simple API to convert (unmarchal) bytes into native structures.
-You may notice that our `config` and `configProcesses` fields are the same (ignoring word case) to expected from JSON.
+You may notice that our `config` and `configProcesses` contains the same fields as expected from JSON.

 Now, we can implement first function (factory method), which will return default configuration.
 ```go